lawlight33/llw33-circle-geometry/README.md

 This Java project provides an utility to compute geometry for circles.
 Currently, the following feature is supported:

-- **isCenterInsideTargetCircle** Determines if the center of one circle lies within the area of another circle.
+- `isCenterInsideTargetCircle` determines if the center of one circle lies within the area of another circle.

 ## Future ideas